15 Oct 2019

 contain the following documents:

-- A statement of motivation to perform a Ph.D. in one of the
+- Cover letter explaining the motivation to perform a Ph.D. in one of the

-domains mentioned above in Montreal, your research interests, your programming
+domains mentioned above in Montreal, your research interests, as well as

 - Reference letters or contact details of references (one of them should be